PlagueHO/AzureGlobalBootcamp2018/README.md

    ![First Demo Pods](images/firstdemopods.png "First Demo Pods")

-   _This command enables us to see which containers are running on each Kubernetes agent.
+   _This command enables us to see which _Pods_ are running on each Kubernetes agent.
 Normally we wouldn't worry to much about this, but we want to watch what happens **later** when we shut down one of our agents._

 ## Part 5 - Scale up your First Application

-One of the awesome features of Kubernetes and containers in general is how easy it is to scale up (or down) our Pods so that more replicas of a container run in it.
+One of the awesome features of Kubernetes is how easy it is to scale up (or down) our _Pods_ so that more replicas of a container run in it.

 We can easily scale individual _Pods_ or configure autoscaling to let Kubernetes manage the scale of indivual _Pods_ based on the load.